Stuka Pilot Hans Rudel : Germany's Most Decorated Soldier

+In April 1943 Rudel received his cannon-armed Ju87G, and that is when his tank-busting career began on the battlefield.
+He also found the Ju87G highly effective against amphibious craft, destroying 70 during the battle for the Kuban bridgehead.
 During the epic Battle of Kursk in July 1943, Rudel tested the first Stuka equipped with a 37mm cannon under each wing.
-On the 5th of July 1943, Rudel attacked a column of 12 T-34 tanks with his new cannon equipped Stuka and destroyed them all.
+On the 12th of July 1943, Rudel attacked a column of T-34 tanks with his new cannon equipped Stuka destroying four enemy tanks, by the end of the day his tally would be twelve.
 Soon after the battle of Kursk the Luftwaffe would create an entire squadron of tank-buster Stukas with Rudel as their leader.
+In February 1945 Rudel flew his 2400th mission and his tally of Soviet tanks destroyed with his JU87G had reached 505.
 He would write the book on how to attack tanks from the air during he Second World War.
 He would determine that best way to knock out tanks was to hit them from the back or side where the tank's armor is the thinnest.
-By the end of the war Rudel would destroy 519 Soviet tanks alone with his cannon equipped Stuka.
+By the end of the war Rudel would destroy 519 Soviet tanks alone with his cannon equipped JU87G Stuka.

 Rudel with Peron and his wife in Argentina